muxinc/nextjs-video-ai-workflows/context/application-explained.md

 ### 2) Talk detail (`/media/[slug]`)

-**Primary goal**: show all three integration levels on a single asset.
+**Primary goal**: show all three integration layers on a single asset.

-The page is organized into clear sections that map to the levels:
+The page is organized into clear sections that map to the layers:

 #### Section A: Video player + applied tracks

 Use a Mux player and expose track selectors:

-- **Caption selector**: Original (en) + translated captions added by Level 2 workflows
+- **Caption selector**: Original (en) + translated captions added by Layer 2 workflows
-- **Audio selector**: Original audio + dubbed tracks added by Level 2 workflows
+- **Audio selector**: Original audio + dubbed tracks added by Layer 2 workflows

 This demonstrates _applied_ changes to the underlying Mux asset.

-#### Section B: Level 1 — Sync summarization
+#### Section B: Layer 1 — Primitives

 Show the output of `getSummaryAndTags`: